Largest Trucking Companies in the US

 - YRC Freight.
 The largest subsidiary of YRC Worldwide, YRC Freight commands more than 8,700 tractors and 30,000 trailers with a network of 232 service centers.
 YRC Freight provides a full range of national and regional delivery services in the U.S. for commercial, retail, and industrial enterprises.

 - UPS.
 The United Parcel Service is one of the largest private logistics company in the United States with more than 400,000 employees and more than $61 billion in revenue for 2016.
 UPS commands a fleet of 237 jet aircraft supported by 420 private charters and short-team leased airplanes.
-The company also owns more than 100,000 ground vehicles for delivering packages to businesses and residences all over the country.
+The company also owns more than 100,000 delivery trucks that deliver packages to businesses and residences all over the country.

 Trucking companies such as these keep the American economy going, and countless other companies depend on them for their delivery services.
 Unfortunately, the ongoing shortage of new truck drivers continues to plague the trucking industry, and hiring managers are changing their tactics to attract new drivers.
 Some have invested in state-of-the-art trucks with modern amenities to attract the younger generation of individuals entering the workforce.
 Other companies are looking at nonviolent felons and other unlikely candidates as potential new drivers who would enjoy the chance of work on the open road.
 Automation could also change the way trucking companies handle their contracts, ideally making drivers’ jobs less stressful and more efficient.